avalon60/OraTAPI/README.md

 - **noop_column_string**: Defines a string to be used for non-key, character string type column parameter defaults.
   - Example: `noop_column_string = auto`
   - **Purpose**: Helps avoid passing unnecessary parameters by preserving existing values.
-Comment out of remove value assigned to disable.
+Comment out of remove value assigned to disable the feature.
 The value can be set to a character string, the value `auto`, or `dynamic`.
 Setting to `dynamic` involves a slight resource overhead at runtime.
+Only works for character string columns (VARCHAR2, CLOB etc.)

 - **default_api_types**: Specifies which types of APIs should be included by default.
   - Example: `default_api_types = insert, select, update, delete`
   - **Purpose**: Controls which API types are generated by default.
 Options are insert, select, update, delete, upsert, and merge.
 These can be overridden at runtime via the `-T/--api_types` command line argument.
 P
-- **return_pk_columns**: Determines whether primary or unique key columns are included as in/out parameters in the generated APIs.
+- **return_pk_columns**: Determines whether primary key columns are included as in/out parameters in the generated APIs.
   - Example: `return_pk_columns = true`
   - **Purpose**: Ensures primary/unique key columns are returned in APIs that modify data.

+- **return_ak_columns**: Determines whether unique key constraint columns are included as in/out parameters in the generated APIs.
+  - Example: `return_ak_columns = true`
+  - **Purpose**: Ensures primary/unique key columns are returned in APIs that modify data.

 - **include_commit**: Defines whether a commit parameter should be included.
   - Example: `include_commit = true`
-  - **Purpose**: Includes a commit parameter to control transaction behavior.
+  - **Purpose**: Includes a commit parameter to implement a transactional behavior.
+  -
 ---

 #### [schemas]
 - **default_table_owner**: Specifies the default schema for tables.
   - Example: `default_table_owner = aut`
-  - **Purpose**: Sets the default schema for tables, which can be overridden by command-line arguments.
+  - **Purpose**: Defines the default schema for tables on which APIs are based.
+This can be overridden by command-line argument (e.f.`-To <schema_name>`).

 - **default_package_owner**: Specifies the default schema for packages.
   - Example: `default_package_owner = aut`
-  - **Purpose**: Sets the default schema for packages, which can be overridden by command-line arguments.
+  - **Purpose**: Defines the default target schema for package creation.
+This can be overridden by command-line argument (e.g. `-po <schema_name>`).

 - **default_view_owner**: Specifies the default schema for views.
   - Example: `default_view_owner = aut`
-  - **Purpose**: Sets the default schema for views, which can be overridden by command-line arguments.
+  - **Purpose**: Defines the default target schema for view creation.
+This can be overridden by command-line arguments (e.g. `-vo <schema_name>`).

 - **default_trigger_owner**: Specifies the default schema for triggers.
   - Example: `default_trigger_owner = aut`
-  - **Purpose**: Sets the default schema for triggers, which can be overridden by command-line arguments.
+  - **Purpose**: Defines the default schema for trigger creation.
+This can be overridden by command-line argument (e.g. `-to <schema_name>`).

 ---